kailash-manasarovar/statement/docs/timeline/2024/july.md

 - Drugging significantly ramps up when I arrive back home.
 - I am extraordinarily high, all the time, and this is very clear to me in retrospect.
 - Also, I am regularly drugged with intense aphrodisiac substances and I masturbate in my home, I believe in private.
-- It seems like they are able to precisely time these drug effects.
+- It seems they are able to precisely time the drug administration and its effects.
-- This drugging then masturbation pattern also becomes extraordinarily intense.
+- This daily drugging-then-masturbation pattern also becomes extraordinarily intense.
-- Hackers post images on Google search with people in the same position I might have been while masturbating.
+- Hackers post images on Google search with people in the same position I was in while masturbating.
 - For example, I would masturbate under my covers in my bedroom, and after that I would see pictures of people in bed with their heads covered with blankets.

 ### Opening my mouth